The information in this article applies to:

 - Sign in to the Online Support Center and create a new support case to send to Technical Support.

 Online Support Center - https://support.chiefarchitect.com/

-Click the Browse button and attach the Backup, Screenshot, System Information, and Message Log to your ticket, then submit it.
+Click the Browse button and attach the Backup, Screenshot, Crash Log, System Information, and Message Log files to your case, then Submit it.

 Note: Some of the requested information may identify you, as well as specific information about your computer, but it will also help us determine the source of the problem.
 Please be assured that any files submitted to Chief Architect Technical Support will be used for troubleshooting purposes only.